'Apocalypse Clock' Remains 100 Seconds to Midnight | World

 The hands of the so-called “apocalypse clock”, which symbolizes the imminence of a planetary cataclysm, were kept this Thursday (20) at 100 seconds from the final chime, without observing any improvement since the record set in 2020, according to the France Presse news agency.

-Also called the doomsday clock, the metaphorical indicator was created in 1947 due to the growing nuclear danger and rising tensions between the two blocs.
-It is an initiative of the Bulletin of the Atomic Scientists (BPA).
+Also called the doomsday clock, the metaphorical indicator was created in 1947 due to the growing nuclear danger and rising tensions between the United States and the Soviet Union.
+The clock is an initiative of the Bulletin of the Atomic Scientists (BPA).

 It is not an object in itself, but a symbolic illustration.
 The hands of the clock do not move by scientific measure, but by the advice of members of the BPA’s science and safety board, which meets twice a year to determine how close it is to midnight.